msanchez-ayala/bike-share-sim/README.md

 ## Next Steps
 I would love to build the following once the base simlation is done.
+1. Include command line inputs for the size of the simulation.
-1. Build a simple GUI to visualize the demonstration
+2. Build a simple GUI to visualize the demonstration
-2. Incorporate other bike types such as ElectricBike (and thus perhaps ElectricDock)
+3. Incorporate other bike types such as ElectricBike (and thus perhaps ElectricDock)